MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hropenabentrywithexchangecontext.md

 ---
 title: "HrOpenABEntryWithExchangeContext"
-description: Describes HrOpenABEntryWithExchangeContext provides syntax and parameters.
+description: This article describes HrOpenABEntryWithExchangeContext which opens the entryID using the Exchange Address Book identified by pEmsmdbUID.
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer